Behind Closed Doors poster

 Typography

-I chose hand-drawn lettering to evoke an urgent, DIY feeling — like something written quickly, secretly, or under emotional pressure.
-It creates a deliberate rawness that sits in contrast with the composed layout, adding tension without being illegible.
+Hand-drawn lettering to evoke an urgent, DIY feeling — like something written quickly, secretly, or under emotional pressure.

 Colour palette